tduyng/tduyng.github.io/content/blog/2020-06-28-how-to-switch-to-another-rails-version/index.md

 footnote_backlinks = true
 +++

-When you want to use multiple versions of rails on your computer, how to switch between them?
+When you need to use multiple versions of Rails on your computer, how do you switch between them?

 ## Installation rails